OlhaShulikaUJ/ExMAS-plotting/README.md

 # ExMAS-plotting

 We conducted the experiment based on actual trip requests in New York City from 2016.
-The source files were uploaded here: https://zenodo.org/records/7437768.
+The source files were uploaded [here](https://zenodo.org/records/7437768).
 The whole dataset comprises half a year of consistent data (24h/day).
 We divided the dataset into half hour batches.
 Each batch constitutes a separate demand structure (set of requests).
 Number of requests varies from 1 up to 315.

 All parameters are assumed constant during the analysis.
 To mention the few most important, we assume